 What Is Driving Agave Spirits Popularity?

 As usual, there are a few reasons.
 One is simply the increasing cultural sharing between Mexico and the United States.
-As this exchange widens, we have seen an increase in popularity in high-quality Mexican ingredients, foods and beverages.
+As this exchange widens, we have seen an increase in the popularity of high-quality Mexican ingredients, foods and beverages.
 Mezcal is just one example of this phenomenon.

-For better or for worse, mezcal’s surge in popularity is partially due to star power.
-Over the past few years, we’ve seen several high-profile celebrities debut their own tequila and mezcal brands.
-The Rock, Bryan Cranston, Kendall Jenner, and George Clooney have all put out agave-based spirits—to admittedly differing receptions.
+For better or for worse, agave's surge in popularity can also be attributed to star power.
+Over the past few years, we’ve seen several high-profile celebrities debut their own Tequila and Mezcal brands.
+The Rock, Bryan Cranston, Kendall Jenner, and George Clooney have all put out agave-based spirits — to admittedly differing receptions.

 Small Producers Are Pushing Agave Ahead

 If celebrity-backed brands aren’t your thing, the agave category still has you covered.
-Numerous small, craft distilleries throughout Mexico produce mezcal using traditional techniques.
+Numerous small, craft distilleries throughout Mexico produce Mezcal and Tequila using traditional techniques.
 These smaller operations create wonderfully flavorful spirits to provide an authentic representation of what Mezcal can be.

 El Silencio

 Founded in 2013, El Silencio has been in the Mezcal game since before it was cool.
-Today, they create flavorful, small-batch tequila in Oaxaca, Mexico.
-The company has a strict attention to detail, and creates mezcals that are full-bodied, flavorful, and representative of the place they are from.
+Today, they create flavorful, small-batch Tequila in Oaxaca, Mexico.
+The company has strict attention to detail and creates Mezcals that are full-bodied, flavorful, and representative of the place they are from.

 Bozal

-Elsewhere in Oaxaca, distiller Bozal creates a huge range of mezcals.
-The company produces mezcals that are “wildly refined,” using natural agave with traditional distillation methods.
+Elsewhere in Oaxaca, distiller Bozal creates a varied range of Mezcals.
+The company produces Mezcals that are “wildly refined,” using natural agave with traditional distillation methods.
 This results in a line of agave-based spirits that are full-flavored and nuanced.
 Bozal eschews the mentality of producing a single, crowd-pleasing expression.
-Instead, they offer a whole lineup of mezcals, each having their own unique, signature flavor profiles.
+Instead, they offer a whole lineup of Mezcals, each having its own unique, signature flavor profile.

 Del Maguey

-"Sip it, Don’t Shoot It” is the slogan for craft mezcal producer Del Maguey.
-The brand offers "single village" mezcals.
+"Sip it, Don’t Shoot It” is the slogan for craft Mezcal producer Del Maguey.
+The brand offers "single village" Mezcals.
 This means that each expression is developed with the agave of its own village.
-On the brand’s website, they proudly highlight each of the villages they source from.
+They proudly highlight each of the villages they source from.
 This type of production is a ‘win’ on many levels.
-The brand supports small farmers, while offering high-quality expressions.
-Additionally, Del Maguey has a strong, admirable mission for crafting its tequila in a sustainable, responsible way.
+The brand supports small farmers while offering high-quality expressions.
+Additionally, Del Maguey has a strong, admirable mission for crafting its products in a sustainable, responsible way.

 The Future of Agave Spirits